Privacy

-The GDPR replaces the 1998 Data Protection Act to ensure your personal and sensitive, confidential data is kept private and held securely, being processed in the way that you have agreed to.
-It is there to protect your rights as a consumer of a service or product that might involve your identifiable data, e.g. your name and address or whether you have a specific condition.
-It also covers any session records, text messages or emails we exchange.
+Paper Plane Counselling complies with New Zealand's Privacy Act 2020, New Zealand's Health Information Privacy Code 2020, the UK General Data Protection Regulation (UK GDPR) and the UK's Data Protection Act 2018 (DPA 2018).
+These laws exist to ensure your personal and sensitive, confidential data is kept private and held securely, and is processed in the way that you have agreed to.
+They are there to protect your rights as a consumer of a service or product that might involve your identifiable data, e.g. your name and address or whether you have a specific condition.
+It also covers any records of sessions or emails we exchange.

 How long will you hold my information for?